Deadlines and Penalties

 What happens if I don’t send in my Tax Return?

 If you are sent a tax return, you are legally obliged to fill it in and send it back, even if you don’t owe any tax (even if you have not earned any money for the year in question).
 The only exception is if you can persuade HMRC to withdraw the tax return (see above).
-This option applies from the tax year 2010/11.

 If you don’t sent the return back you will be charged penalties and might be sent an estimated tax bill (called a determination).
 Once a determination has been made HM Revenue and Customs is entitled to the tax due as set out on that determination and can collect it through the courts – even to bankruptcy.
 The only way to cancel the debt is to send in a tax return to establish the correct amount of tax due.